andrelandgraf/andrelandgraf/contents/articles/2022-05-29_how-to-integrate-markdown-content-with-syntax-highlighting-in-remix.md

 ---
 date: 2022-05-29
-title: How to integrate Markdown Content with Syntax Highlighting in Remix
+title: How to Integrate Markdown Content with Syntax Highlighting in Remix
 description: Markdown is a powerful tool for writing and publishing content.
 There are different ways of integrating Markdown in your Remix application.
 In this blog post, I want to show you how my own Markdown setup works.
 categories: [Remix.run]
 ---

 Markdown is amazing.
 It's a powerful tool for writing and publishing content.
 In fact, the text you are reading right now is stored in a Markdown file.
-There are different ways of integrating Markdown in your Remix application.
-Not all of them are straightforward.
+There are different ways of integrating Markdown into your Remix application, and not all of them are straightforward.
 In this blog post, I want to show you how my own Markdown setup works.
 Let's start by going over different options of integrating Markdown in Remix.

 ## MDX route modules

-The easiest way of integrating Markdown in Remix is probably to use [MDX route modules](https://remix.run/docs/en/v1/guides/mdx) directly in the `app/routes` directory.
-Remix will compile those files for you and you can even add frontmatter for meta and headers properties - more about frontmatter later.
+The easiest way of integrating Markdown into Remix is probably to use [MDX route modules](https://remix.run/docs/en/v1/guides/mdx) directly in the `app/routes` directory.
+Remix will compile those files for you, and you can even add frontmatter for meta and headers properties - more about frontmatter later.

 MDX files can be put directly in `app/routes` to act as route modules: